 - 2 14-ounce cans fat-free, lower-sodium chicken broth

 - 2 15.5-ounce cans white hominy, rinsed and drained

 - Avocado cilantro, limes wedges

 To a blender add tomatillos, onion, cilantro, ground cumin, oregano and garlic cloves with one cup of chicken broth, blend until smooth.
-Season to taste with salt and pepper; add to slow cooker along with remaining chicken broth, chicken breast and hominy.
+Season to taste with salt and pepper; add to slow cooker along with remaining chicken broth and chicken breast.
 Cover and cook on Low for 6 hours.
-Carefully with tongs remove chicken breasts, shred and return to slow cooker.
-Ladle posole into bowls; top with avocado, cilantro and serve with lime wedges.
+Carefully with tongs remove chicken breasts, shred and return to slow cooker along with hominy.
+Cook an additional 30 minute to warm hominy through, Ladle posole into bowls; top with avocado, cilantro and serve with lime wedges.